 C14.01.
 All organizations within this congregation shall exist to aid it in ministering to the members of this congregation and to all persons who can be reached with the Gospel of Christ.
 As outgrowths and expressions of this congregation’s life, the organizations are subject to its oversight and direction.
 This congregation at its meeting shall determine their polices, guide their activities, and receive reports concerning their membership, work, and finances.

 C14.01.01.
 All organizations handling funds within the congregation shall submit accounts to the Treasurer or the church office at least five days prior to each annual and semi-annual meeting.
+All organizations within the congregation handling funds shall be subject to standard rules and procedures as approved by the congregation council.

+C14.01.02 Robert’s Rules of Order, latest edition, shall govern parliamentary procedure of all organizations within the congregation.
+Each organization within the congregation may also maintain standard operating procedures which must be reviewed and approved by the Congregation Council.

+C14.01.03 The records, reports, and all other pertinent information of each organization, as determined by the Congregation Council, shall be provided to the church office annually in order to maintain the history of each organization.

 C14.02.
 Special interest groups, other than those of the official organizations of the Evangelical Lutheran Church in America, may be organized only after authorization has been given by the Congregation Council and specified in a continuing resolution.

 Chapter 15.